Paul Klee Biography | Oil Paintings

 Klee "Color and I are One and the Same, I am a Painter!"

 In 1920, he joined the Bauhaus, and in 1924, he co-founded the Blue Four with Kandinsky, Jawlensky, and Feininger.
 His paintings from the 1920's are small, delicate idylls, whose colors are applied in smooth geometric patterns, while their graphic features vaguely evoke real objects and figures.
 Separation In The Evening is emblematic of Klee's art.
 The two arrows introduced into the regular, applied, overlapping bands of color communicate an emotion and convey the sense of subdued evening light.
 The ensuing period mingled the figural with the abstract as he explored subtle combinations of colors and shapes, often deriving elements from folk art and even children's drawings.
 This work Light and Other Things is a classic example of Klee's patient analysis of every element of the composition, following a secret path of lines, points, lights, and colors.
 Although it may appear to be a kind of mathematical exercise, upon closer observation, the sweetness, lyricism, and hidden beauty of Klee's world is revealed.

-The last years of his life were plagued with serious illness, a suffering that is apparent in the heavy, dark lines of his last, bitter canvases.
+The last years of his life were plagued with serious illness, a suffering that is clear in the heavy, dark lines of his last, bitter canvases.

 Klee has been associated with Expressionism, Cubism, Futurism, Surrealism, and Abstraction, but his paintings are difficult to classify.
 He generally worked in isolation from his peers and interpreted new art trends in his own way.
 He was inventive in his methods and technique.
-Paul Klee painting Tänzerin (Dancer) 1932, was sold at Christie's in 2011 for US$ 7,000,000.
+Paul Klee painting Tänzerin (Dancer) 1932, was sold at auction in 2011 for US$7,000,000.

 Art Movement History: Expressionism, Cubism.